 2. Bone Pain

-Shunning the sun and avoiding dairy can leave you with a deficiency of vitamin D, which can lead to bone pain.
+Shunning the sun and avoiding dairy can leave you with a vitamin D deficiency, which can lead to bone pain.
 This can be difficult to distinguish from muscle or joint pain, but it generally manifests itself as a deep, full pain that can't be isolated to an exact area.

 There are some ways we can help differentiate bone pain from muscle pain.
 Muscle pain is usually centralized to one point and is exaggerated by movement or physical activity.
 Bone pain, on the other hand, is broader and deeper.

 Ultimately, medical professionals will be the best resources for determining if you’re experiencing bone or muscle pain.
 They will perform an MRI or x-ray to examine your body and help determine the source of your pain.
-If vitamin D is suspected as the cause of your discomfort, you’ll be assigned to take supplements that should get you back to your regular self.
+If vitamin D is suspected as the cause of your discomfort, your healthcare provider will recommend supplements that should get you back to your regular self.

 3. Constant Respiratory Problems